Our story

 Social entrepreneurship network

-Currently working with venues and community spaces across North London, with structured pilots planned across Camden and Islington.
+Currently working with venues and community spaces across North London, with structured pilots planned.

 The team

 MindHaven brings together lived experience, academic research, and professional expertise.
-Two core members are neurodivergent.
+Several team members are neurodivergent.
 That lived perspective shapes every product decision.

 Dr Sai Raj Ali